 This section of the report describes the Task Force's recommendations for a Comprehensive Wyoming Assessment System, attempting to paint a picture of an assessment system that blends high-quality state and local assessment results to support the multiple purposes described above.
-Wyoming's educational system is strongly based on local control.
+Wyoming's educational system, in spite of the centralized funding model, is strongly based on local control.
 Therefore, the Assessment Task Force recommended an approach to assessment that supports the multitude of uses described above, but that strongly values and improves the quality of locally-generated information.

-The assessment system recommended by the Task Force is comprised of statewide, standards-based summative assessments in English language arts, mathematics, and science; a set of interim assessments intentionally linked with the summative assessments; district assessments designed to ensure students have had an opportunity to learn the "basket of goods;" and formative assessment practices controlled at the school and classroom levels.
-The Task Force supported employing summative and interim assessments that can accurately measure deeper levels of student thinking, but to do so as efficiently as possible so the summative assessment does not occupy an oversized place in the overall system.
-The Task Force emphasized that implementation of formative assessment is exclusively a local endeavor, but welcomed expanded partnership and support from the WDE to increase local assessment literacy to support high-quality practice at the local level.
+The assessment system recommended by the Task Force is comprised of statewide, standards-based summative assessments in English language arts, mathematics, and science; a set of interim assessments intentionally linked with the summative assessments; district assessments designed to ensure that students have had an opportunity to learn the "basket of goods;" and formative assessment practices controlled at the school and classroom levels.
+The Task Force supported employing summative and interim assessments that can accurately measure deeper levels of student thinking, but to do so as efficiently as possible so that the summative assessment does not occupy an oversized place in the overall system.
+The Task Force emphasized that implementation of formative assessment is exclusively a local endeavor, but welcomed expanded partnership and support from the Wyoming Department of Education to increase local assessment literacy to support high-quality practice at the local level.
 Finally, the Task Force recognized that the perceived and actual usefulness of any assessment system is limited by the quality of data and reporting capabilities.
-While the WDE has made significant strides in capitalizing on modern data visualization techniques to facilitate accurate interpretation of the school accountability results through the WAEA, more work is required to develop a reporting structure that enhances the utility of the results from state-provided assessments while minimizing potential misinterpretations.
+While the Wyoming Department of Education has made significant strides in capitalizing on modern data visualization techniques to facilitate accurate interpretation of the school accountability results (WAEA), more work is required to develop a reporting structure that enhances the utility of the results from state-provided assessments while minimizing potential misinterpretations.